ucsd-progsys/liquidhaskell/NVTODO.md

 Equational Reasoning
 --------------------

-- HERE
-Do more careful instantiation of axioms:
-Now for each term I create a fresh variable to curry the refinements.
-Create one and reuse it.

-Easy:
-  - Simplify sufficient axioms

 Other:
   - Create Haskell expression that is equivalent to the sufficient axioms and
       - replace the call to auto